Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

-Checking whether a graph has gonality two or lower can be seen as checking whether there exists a divisor with degree two and rank greater or equal to one on our graph.
-Constraints in this case are used to restrict which divisors and transformations we consider after reduction.
-The pairs in the constraints place the following restrictions on what divisors and firing sets are allowed:
+Checking whether a graph has gonality two or lower is the same as checking whether there exists a divisor on our graph with degree two that reaches all vertices.
+Our constraints place restrictions on what divisors we consider, as well as what sets we are allowed to fire.

-\begin{definition} Given a constraint $r=(v,w)$ a divisor \textit{satisfies} $r$ if it is equivalent to an effective divisor after removing one chip from $v$ and one chip from $w$.
-In addition any firing set used in transformations should either contain both $v$ and $w$ or neither. \end{definition}

-Note that in the case that $v=w$ the first part means a divisor should be equivalent to an effective divisor after removing two chips from $v$ and the second condition is fulfilled trivially.
-It will also be useful to define when constraints are non-conflicting on a cycle.
-For this we introduce the idea of compatibility on cycles: